lambda-music/lambda-music.github.io/readme.md

 Lambda Programmable Music Sequencer
 ===========================================

-_In a short-word, [Lamu][LNK_LAMU] is a Scheme interpreter with JACKAudio client as as a MIDI sequencer with an Lisp editor live-coding in mind._
+*In a short-word, [Lamu][LNK_LAMU] is a Scheme interpreter with JACKAudio client as as a MIDI sequencer with an Lisp editor live-coding in mind.*

-<iframe width="560" height="315"
+<iframe style="witdh:100%;"
 src="https://www.youtube.com/embed/4Uu6bKWs_Vc" frameborder="0"
 allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>